Random singlet physics in exchange disordered 2D triangular YbCu$_{1.14}$Se$_2$: Singlet-distribution specific heat model

 \section{Singlet-distribution specific heat model}

 Despite the fact that the $T<1$~K data roughly follows a $T^{0.95(1)}$ power law, above 1~K the behavior strongly deviates from power law behavior.
 Figure \ref{fig:PowerLawHC} shows the zero field CuYbSe$_2$ specific heat fitted to a power law, which provides a poor match.
+Fig.~\ref{fig:HC-closeup} shows the specific heat data focusing on the low-temperature behavior.
+This highlights the inexact fit of the $T^n$ power law below $T=0.2$~K. The small hump between 0.1~K and 0.2~K may be a real feature of the density of states, as the system approaches the glass freezing transition temperature from susceptibility and correlations extend beyond pairwise singlets.
+However, above $T=0.2$~K (where the nuclear Schottky anomaly is essentially negligible) the specific heat becomes featureless and monotonically decreasing with a negative slope in $C/T$.
 To better describe the specific heat over its full temperature range, we build a phenomenological model of disordered quantum singlets as described in the main text.

-Remarkably, the triangular $w(\Delta)$ distribution matches the linear $C/T$ vs $T$ data extremely well between 1~K and 5~K. There is no physical reason why the distribution must be triangular, but we do note that this vaguely matches the expectation for random singlets: where a small number of singlets have strong pairing (large $\Delta$) and a large number of singlets have weak pairing (small $\Delta$).
-The negative slope of the $C/T$ vs $T$ curve is determined by the singlet distribution range in energy, shown in Fig. \ref{fig:DimerModel2}.
-Fitting the range of the triangular distribution yields a best fit maximum gap of 3.54~meV (the one free parameter in this model).
-When plotted atop a phenomenological $T^3$ Debye phonon contribution \cite{AshcroftMermin}, the model matches the data up to 10~K, as shown in Fig. \ref{fig:heatcapacity}.
+Remarkably, the specific heat computed from the triangular $w(\Delta)$ distribution matches the linear $C/T$ vs $T$ data extremely well between 1~K and 5~K. There is no physical reason why the distribution must be triangular, but we do note that this vaguely matches the expectation for random singlets: where a small number of singlets have strong pairing (large $\Delta$) and a large number of singlets have weak pairing (small $\Delta$).
+See the schematic in Fig.\ref{fig:DimerSusceptibility}(a).
+The negative slope of the $C/T$ vs $T$ curve is determined by the singlet distribution range in energy, shown in Fig.~\ref{fig:DimerModel2}.
+Fitting the range of the triangular distribution yields a best fit maximum gap of 3.611(7)~meV (the one free parameter in this model).
+When plotted atop a phenomenological $T^3$ Debye phonon contribution \cite{AshcroftMermin}, the model matches the data up to 10~K, as shown in Fig.~\ref{fig:heatcapacity}.
 The calculated specific heat has no residual entropy as it by construction converges to $R\ln(2)$.
 This indicates that there is in fact no residual magnetic entropy in YbCu$_{1.14}$Se$_2$, despite the disordered exchange and glass freezing.